dyhes/zulip/templates/zerver/apple-error.md

   `SOCIAL_AUTH_APPLE_APP_ID`, `SOCIAL_AUTH_APPLE_TEAM`,
   and `SOCIAL_AUTH_APPLE_KEY` in `{{
-  settings_path }}` and stored the private key provided by Apple at `/etc/zulip/apple-auth-key.p8` on the Zulip server, with proper permissions set.
+  settings_path }}` and stored the private key provided by Apple at `/etc/zulip/apple-auth-key.p8` on the Aloha server, with proper permissions set.

 * Navigate back to the login page and attempt the "Sign in with Apple"